How educators and students understand inclusion, facilitated communication and other related topics: An observational study

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Saha, Nina Shaswati, "How educators and students understand inclusion, facilitated communication and other related topics: An observational study" (1996).
 Teaching and Leadership - Dissertations.
-Paper 157.
+157.